Mythventor/RubricXpert/README.md

 # 📝 RubricXpert

 **RubricXpert** is an AI-powered essay analysis tool that provides **instant, detailed feedback** based on specific rubric criteria.
-It helps students, educators, and professionals refine their writing to meet high standards effortlessly.
+It helps students refine their writing to meet high standards effortlessly.

 ## 📌 About the Project